Cyberghxst/aoi.loader/README.md

     }
 }
 ```

-## Known situations
-As I mentioned before, command options in ".aoi" files must follow the same order shown here.
-If you don't follow that, command options will filled wrong and will not work.

 ### WARNING
 - As you know, aoi v6 is not the same as aoi v7, this loader doesn't provide advanced features for ".aoi" files like embedded JS.